hai-vr/documentation/docs/products/animator-as-code/reference-barebones.md

 sidebar_position: 8
 ---

-# Old way
+# Barebones way

 :::danger
 This is the work-in-progress documentation for Animator As Code **V1**, which has not yet been released.
 The last public version of Animator As Code is V0.
 :::

+This section describes how to initialize Animator As Code in an environment where no integration is available.

+This is good for:

+- Generating Animator Controller assets on-disk.
+- Using Animator As Code in a non-VRChat Avatars project.

+If you are using VRChat Avatars, it is highly recommended that you look into the [non-destructive workflow examples](getting-started).

 ## Typical animator creation steps

-Animator As Code is generally used in the following steps:
+If you use Animator As Code barebones, it is generally used in the following steps:

 - Declare an Animator As Code
 - Create one or multiple layers